russmckendrick/records/content/albums/keep-on-keeping-on-curtis-mayfield-studio-albums-1970-1974-13270217/index.md

 ## Tracklisting
 1. Curtis
-2. (Don’t Worry) If There’s A Hell Below We’re All Going To Go (7:46)
+2. (Don't Worry) If There's A Hell Below We're All Going To Go (7:46)
 3. The Other Side Of Town (4:00)
 4. The Makings Of You (3:40)
 5. We Are The People Who Are Darker Than Blue (6:00)